ajtvsv07/trading-journal-1/README.md

 The goal is to track and organize information about the account's returns and the individual trades so that we can extract valuable insights from this information later on.

+A trading journal can really help traders improve on their profitability and risk management, it creates good trading habits through self diagnosis and increases the quality of the learning process, it's a must have for every professional options trader.

 The lifetime of each options trade is made up of possible 4 stages:

 1. Opening the position